RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

 As you can see we were able to access the outside world!

+## Success!!

-**Success**, we're done!
-Congratulations... if you've made it this far you've deployed KNI from the ground up, deployed Ceph via Rook, Container Native Virtualisation (CNV), and tested the solution with pods and VM's via the CLI and the OpenShift dashboard!
-I'd like to ***thank you*** for attending this lab; I hope that it was a valuable use of your time and that your learnt a lot from doing it.
-Please do let us know if there's anything else we can do to support you!
-There's also a CNV-based lab here at Red Hat Tech Exchange if you're keen on exploring it further.
+Congratulations ... if you've made it this far you've deployed KNI from the ground up, deployed OpenShift Container Storageoc logs duckhunt-js-1-build -f, OpenShift Virtualisation, and tested the solution with pods and VM's via the CLI and the OpenShift dashboard!

+We'd like to ***thank you*** for attending this lab and hope that it was a valuable use of your time and that you learnt a lot from doing it.

+Please do let us know if there's anything else we can do to support you by reaching out to us at [field-engagement@redhat.com](mailto:field-engagement@redhat.com)!